ReadyTalk/gradle-readytalk-ci/README.md

 [nebula project plugin]: https://github.com/nebula-plugins/nebula-project-plugin

 ##Tasks
-* `ci` task is the standard entry point for CI systems
+* `ci` lifecycle task is the standard entry point for CI systems
     * Default to running the build command plus integTest, and default tasks

-* `publish` is standard publish task aggregator
+* `publish` lifecycle is standard publish task aggregator
     * Automatically depends on artifactoryPublish or bintrayUpload if applicable
+    * Supports the ivy-publish / maven-publish plugins

 * `install` will publish artifact to local filesystem if applicable
     * Projects using `maven-publish` will hook Gradle's built-in task